Oak Ridge, TN: Secret City of Bombs and Mud

 Addendum: Mr. Westcott recently passed away on 29 March, 2019.
 RIP

-Photo credited to TN Secretary of State
+(The photo below is credited to TN Secretary of State)

 Hopefully everyone knows how World War II ended.
 Since then, the city of Oak Ridge has crossed decades of hurdles to free itself from military control, establish and stabilize local economies, and to re-purpose old facilities into modern, functional ones.